hlagagoalga/CoinStats/index.md

 ## Technology
+We will obtain the exchange data through both scraping and available APIs.
+Social media mentions, Google Search volumes and News mentions for each crypto-coin will also be scraped and passed through a Natural Language Processing algorithm to extract real-time semantic trends.
+Internal Machine Learning Algorithms (Ensemble of ARIMA, LSTM, GAN) will be constructed for each cryptocurrency as well as for exchanges.Those models will aid users to make trading decisions.
+Those models will also be a part of our ICO (Initial Coin Offering) evaluation tool.

 You can use the [editor on GitHub](https://github.com/kashkalik/coinstats/edit/master/index.md) to maintain and preview the content for your website in Markdown files.